DocnetUK/matt-client/README.md

 ## Cancellation (stop monitoring) ##

 If you need to stop the server monitoring a particular event, use `cancel()` like this
 ```php
 MATT::expect('Some other horrible error')->cancel();
 ```
+The system will notify current SMS and EMAIL recipients of the cancellation.

 ## API calls over HTTPS with PHP Streams ##